vaaviles/public/README.md

-# Instaling Oracle Instant Client on a Mac
+# Installing Oracle Instant Client on a Mac

 ## 1.- Create a directory to store the Oracle software